zstyblik/grafana.org/source/blog/2015-02-10-Grafana-2-Alpha-and-preview.md

 on customer experiance on at [Raintank](http://raintank.io).

 ### Dashboard list panel
-There is currently one new panel in Grafana 2.0 that can show the current users starred dashboards as well as a list of dashboards based on search query or dashboard tags.
+There is currently one new panel in Grafana 2.0 that can show the current user's starred dashboards as well as a list of dashboards based on search query or dashboard tags.

 ![](blog/dashlist_panel_1.png)